Scientific Name

 How to Grow and Care

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
-First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
+First, never let water sit in the rosette, as it can cause rot or fungal diseases that can kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.